Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 | --- | :-- |
 | `theThis` | A reference to a host object

-Returns a pointer to the Host Chunk data
+Returns a pointer to the host chunk data

 ***